Introduction to Multi-Armed Bandits: Optimal algorithms and regret bounds (no proofs)

-The optimal regret bound in \eqref{BwK:eq:optimal-UB} has been achieved by three different algorithms.
-Algorithm~\ref{BwK:alg:BwK-balance} is from \citep{BwK-focs13}, and Algorithm~\ref{BwK:alg:BwK-UCB} is from a follow-up paper \citep{AgrawalDevanur-ec14}.
-Both algorithms are modified slightly compared to their original versions, in a way that does not affect their respective analyses.
-The third algorithm, also from \citep{BwK-focs13}, is a ``primal-dual" algorithm superficially similar to \LagrangeBwK.
-It decouples into two online learning algorithms: a ``primal" algorithm which chooses among arms, and a ``dual" algorithm similar to $\ALG_2$, which chooses among resources.
-However, the two algorithms are not playing a repeated game in any meaningful sense.
-The primal algorithm is very problem-specific: it interprets the dual distribution as a vector of costs over resources, and chooses arms with largest reward-to-cost ratios, estimated using ``optimism under uncertainty".
+The optimal regret bound in \eqref{BwK:eq:optimal-UB} has been achieved by three different algorithms: the two in Section~\ref{BwK:sec:optimal} and one other algorithm from \citet{BwK-focs13-conf,BwK-focs13}.
+The successive elimination-based algorithm (Algorithm~\ref{BwK:alg:BwK-balance}) is from \citep{BwK-focs13-conf,BwK-focs13}, and \UcbBwK (Algorithm~\ref{BwK:alg:BwK-UCB}) is from a follow-up paper of \citet{AgrawalDevanur-ec14,AgrawalDevanur-ec14-OpRe}.
+The third algorithm, also from \citep{BwK-focs13-conf,BwK-focs13}, is a ``primal-dual" algorithm superficially similar to \LagrangeBwK.
+Namely, it decouples into two online learning algorithms: a ``primal" algorithm which chooses among arms, and a ``dual" algorithm similar to $\ALG_2$, which chooses among resources.
+However, the primal and dual algorithms are not playing a repeated game in any meaningful sense.
+Moreover, the primal algorithm is very problem-specific: it interprets the dual distribution as a vector of costs over resources, and chooses arms with largest reward-to-cost ratios, estimated using ``optimism under uncertainty".